-- ➢ if the issue can be solved, the request will be corrected by the C-OSS (after the approval of the applicants concerned) and processed like all other requests.
+➢ if the issue can be solved, the request will be corrected by the C-OSS (after the approval of the applicants concerned) and processed like all other requests.
 The applicant has to accept or reject the corrections within 5 calendar days.
-In case the applicant does not answer or reject the corrections, the C-OSS forwards the original request to the IM/AB concerned. - if the issue cannot be resolved, the requests will be rejected.
+In case the applicant does not answer or reject the corrections, the C-OSS forwards the original request to the IM/AB concerned.